-Pictured to the right is the Zenoah G231 gas RC helicopter engine.
+Pictured to the right is the Zenoah G231 2-stroke gas/petrol RC helicopter engine.
 It has a displacement of just over 22cc and produces just over 2HP.

 Zenoah is one of the top manufactures of 2-cycle gasoline engines for RC helicopters and airplanes.
 Zenoah is known for reliability, long life, and excellent value.